H1ghWayMan/Unity-Code-Demo-Repository/README.md

  - *Movement, Shooting, and Input Handlers:* Designed to abstract and organize input and actions, each handler can be modified or replaced without altering the core PlayerController logic.
  - *Events:* Uses custom events to trigger and manage power-ups and weapon cooldowns, keeping the controller script focused on state changes rather than event logic.
  - *Movement State Management:* Implements simple state machine specifically for handling movement actions like *Moving* or *Stationary*.

-##### Note:
-This project focuses solely on UI elements and does not include additional visual assets or gameplay mechanics.
-It is designed to integrate seamlessly into tabletop RPG sessions, enhancing the gameplay experience without disrupting the immersion of the narrative.